Keksuccino/FancyMenu-Docs-Contributions/README.md

 # Linking to Other Pages

 If you want to link to another page in your page, please use short links like `/fma`.
 This would link to the `fma.md` page you can find in the `pages` directory.

+Dont include the `.md` in the link!
+Just the name of the MD file.

 This kind of short link is broken in GitHub, but will work fine later in the actual documentation!

 # Writing Documentation Pages for Money